 All staff members are trained in basic life support (BLS) and first aid.
+All staff have completed full background checks.
 Continuing education for staff is also offered.

 Food and Activities

-Meals are served family style and children’s restroom facilities are age appropriate.
+Meals are included and served family style and are included in the cost.

 All activities are designed for each age group in their classroom and the use of the multi-purpose area.
 Sample activities include: